jonkracht/pdga-rating-scraper/README.md

 `[PLAYER_NAME]: [PDGA_NUMBER]`

-The file must be located same file as the other scripts.
+The file must be located same directory as the other scripts.
-A sample input file is shown below and also included in this repo (`sample-players.txt`).
-If desired, it may be altered to the players of interest.
+A sample input file is shown below and also included in the repo (`sample-players.txt`).
+If desired, it may be tailored to the particular players of interest.

 ![input](./sample-players.png)

+Note, `[PLAYER_NAME]` is not required to match the name the PDGA associates with `[PDGA_NUMBER]` so a nickname may be used if desired.
+As an example, the official name of PDGA number 37817 is 'Eagle Wynne McMahon' rather than 'Eagle McMahon' as listed in the sample input file.

 #### Output
-A text file where each row has columns of player name, player PDGA numbers, and current playing rating.
+A text file where each row has columns of player name, PDGA number, and current playing rating.
-If the person of interest is not an active PDGA member (i.e. their registration has lapsed), a value of `EXPIRED` is assigned.
+If the individual is not an active PDGA member (i.e. their yearly registration has lapsed), a value of `EXPIRED` is assigned.
-An example of typical output is also included (`sample-players-ratings-02-06-2022.txt`) and also displayed below.
+An example of typical output is also included in the repo (`sample-players-ratings-02-06-2022.txt`) and also displayed below.

+![output](./sample-players-ratings-02-06-2022.png)

 The output file may be given an arbitrary name but a default name is generated for convenience.

-![output](./sample-players-ratings-02-06-2022.png)